fljdin/fljdin.github.io/content/en/posts/2022-06-29-draw-me-an-abstract-tree.md

 study by Stefan Simkovics during his [Master's Thesis][2] at Vienna University of Technology in 1998.

-His remarquebable work was added in [official documentation][3] as "Overview of PostgreSQL Internals", which is intended to share Simkovics' researchs in a simplified way to reach a larger audience.
+His remarkable work was added in [official documentation][3] as "Overview of PostgreSQL Internals", which is intended to share Simkovics' researchs in a simplified way to reach a larger audience.